It is about you and me and the way we live our lives.

 With our motivation.
 With the investigation of our motivation!
-Motivation plays a central role in any educational process or system alike.
+Motivation plays a central role in any learning process or system alike.
 Motivation is the energy that is needed to get started, to carry on, and to complete whatever we pursue.
 It is what keeps us going.

 "It is no measure of health to be well adjusted to a profoundly sick society."

 — Jiddu Krishnamurti

 The motivation that is born out of trust generates openness and sensitivity.
 Sensitivity always implies the presence of nuance and space.
 It is highly interlinked with creativity.
 Only the sensitive are truly creative and the truly creative are sensitive by definition.

 Sensitivity and creativity are at the center of our natural evolution.
 We need a deeper level of sensitivity and creativity in our educational systems and society.
 That means we need a deeper level of understanding and knowing ourselves.

 “To understand life is to understand ourselves,

 and that is both the beginning and the end of education.”

 Safe and sensitive — physical and psychological — educational settings can work wonders.